 T3 has a greater action on the factors that influence your metabolism than T4 does.

-Studies have shown that patients taking suppressive doses of T4 thyroid hormone, resulting in a low or "suppressed" TSH still have a lower metabolism than what would be expected.
+Studies have shown that patients taking suppressive doses of T4 thyroid hormone, resulting in a low or “suppressed” TSH still have a lower metabolism than what would be expected (1).

-In addition other studies have shown that patients with "normal" TSH levels tend to have lower levels of both free T3 and free T4 compared to age matched controls.
+In addition, other studies have shown that patients with “normal” TSH levels tend to have lower levels of both free T3 and free T4 (2) compared to age-matched controls.

-This reduction in jthyroid levels may help explain the difference in weight among hypothyroid patients and euthyroid patients.
+This reduction in thyroid levels may help explain the difference in weight among hypothyroid patients and euthyroid patients.

-Basically your free T3 and free T4 levels seem to matter much more than your TSH when determining how you will feel taking thyroid medication.
+Basically, your free T3 and free T4 levels seem to matter much more than your TSH when determining how you will feel when taking thyroid medication.

 #2.
 Higher Basal Metabolic Rate

 Another benefit of T3 medication is that it increases (or normalizes) your basal metabolic rate.

 Hypothyroid patients are very susceptible to having a lower-than-normal metabolism for a variety of reasons.